Probing of EoS with clusters and hypernuclei: Results on Particle Yield

 where $m_T$ is the transverse mass of the particle, $I_0$ and $K_1$ are the modified Bessel functions, and $\rho(r) = tanh^{-1} (\beta_{T})$, where $\beta_T$ is the radial flow velocity.
-In the region $0 \le r \le R$, $\beta_T$ can be expressed as $\beta_{T} = \beta_{S}(r/R)^ n$, where $\beta_S$ is the surface velocity, and $n$ reflects the form of the flow velocity profile.
-For the experimental data reported in this manuscript, $n$ is fixed to 1, i.e. the transverse velocity profile is chosen to depend linearly on the radius, while $T_{kin}$, $\beta_T$, and the overall normalization are free parameters in the fit.
-The fitted values for various particles observed in the $0-10\%$ centrality bin at mid-rapidity $y=(-0.1,0)$ are tabulated in Tab.~\ref{tab:bwparameters}.
+In the region $0 \le r \le R$, $\beta_T$ can be expressed as $\beta_{T} = \beta_{S}(r/R)^n$, where $\beta_S$ is the surface velocity, and $n$ reflects the form of the flow velocity profile. \Yj{The average transverse flow velocity of the source is then defined as $\langle \beta_{T} \rangle=\frac{2}{n+2}\beta_{S}$, which represents the spatially averaged transverse velocity of the fireball over the radial profile at kinetic freeze-out.} For the experimental data reported in this manuscript, $n$ is fixed to 1, i.e. the transverse velocity profile is chosen to depend linearly on the radius, while $T_{kin}$ and the overall normalization are free parameters in the fit.
+The fitted values for various particles observed in the $0-10\%$ centrality bin at mid-rapidity $y=(-0.1,0)$ are tabulated in Tab.~\ref{tab:bwparameters}, \Yj{together with the fractions of the yield within the measured $p_T$ range relative to the total yield~\cite{STAR:2023uxk}}.

 The blast-wave function is used for all particles except ${}^{3}_{\Lambda}\rm{H}$ and ${}^{4}_{\Lambda}\rm{H}$, because the number of data points is too small for a stable fit.
 For the hypernuclei, the $m_T$-exponential function,